5 People Who Might Be Bitcoin Inventor Satoshi Nakamoto

 Portrait of Dorian Satoshi Nakamoto (Not the inventor of Bitcoin)

 While discovering who invented Bitcoin should satisfy our curiosity, when you add sums such as that one to the equation, it’s no wonder everyone is curious to know who is Satoshi Nakamoto.
-Over the years there has been both speculations, often dismissed by the people who were pointed at, and also claims, often dismissed by the crypto community.
+Over the years there have been both speculations, often dismissed by the people who were pointed at, and also claims, often dismissed by the crypto community.
 At Coinmama, we don’t know the answer to the question, but like everyone else, we love to speculate!
 We’re taking a look at what we supposedly know about Satoshi, and at 5 people who may or may not be him.

 Who is Satoshi Nakamoto?
 Probably not this guy.